 To prevent your employees from being “stolen” away, you should consider adding an anti-poaching provision to your agreement that bars the other party from soliciting your workers for employment during and 12-18 months after termination of your contract.

-In addition to the above mistakes, Texas Internet Lawyer Mike Young points out that it’s important to perform due diligence on the other party before signing an agreement.
+In addition to the above mistakes, Business Contracts Lawyer Mike Young points out that it’s important to perform due diligence on the other party before signing an agreement.
 He said, “You don’t want to enter into B2B contracts with parties that have a shady past, history of not performing, or have a track record of suing others in disputes.”

 When our law firm prepares a Business Contract Legal Protection Package for entrepreneurs like you, we focus on preventing mistakes so you can get what you want from a deal while minimizing the risks.